Medmiy/MYPROJECT/README.md

 ## Setup

-To run this project, install it as shown here :
+To run this projects, install it as shown here :
 ```shell
 $ git clone https://github.com/Medmiy/MYPROJECT.git
 ```